JasonConeHM/example-pipelines/plugins/DummySensorOperator/README.md

 `flag`: A truthy of falsey value that dictates how the sensor will evaluate.

 It will also except any arguments from the BaseSensorOperator.

+## Example Usage
+You can find an example usage of this plugin inside of the dags/DummySensorExample/dummy\_sensor\_example.py file of this repo.